 The 2030 Agenda and the goal of Gender Equality

 The member states of the United Nations are responsible for implementing the 2030 Agenda and its Sustainable Development Goals, short SDGs.
-All member states are currently confronted with the task of formulating national measures to translate the SDGs into concrete action.
+All member states are confronted with the task of formulating national measures to translate the SDGs into concrete action.
 SDG 5 addresses gender equality.
-The Observatory compares in its work the current developments and national approaches for the implementation of this SDGs in Germany, Estonia and Sweden.
+The Observatory compares in its work the developments and national approaches for the implementation of this SDGs in Germany, Estonia and Sweden.

 Women’s rights and CEDAW

 The United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), is the most important human rights tool for women under international law.
 The Observatory analyses the application of CEDAW in justice systems and sets out recommendations for its implementation in France and Germany.